mostafamaklad/laravel-permission-mongodb/README.md

 ## Installation

-This package can be used in Laravel 5.4 or higher.
+This package can be used in Laravel 5.4.

 You can install the package via composer: